LUMC/dgeAnalysis/README.md

 # DGE Analysis

 This R package contains the R-Shiny application developed to perform differential gene expression analysis.\
-Note: This application is still underdevolpment.
-A extensive readme is comming.
+Note: This application is still under development.
+A extensive readme is coming.

 ## Installing
 1. Install the "devtools" package (if not already installed):